Social Challenges Of Being Good Looking While You're Also Shy And Socially Awkward

 People can misread your shyness, anxiety, quietness, or passivity as something negative

 Regular-looking people's inhibitions can be misread too.
-But the 'hot people are mean' stereotype can make it likelier that attractive people's quietness is viewed through a negative filter.
+But the 'hot people are mean' stereotype can make it likelier that an attractive person's quietness is viewed through a negative filter.
 If someone sees a beautiful woman quietly sitting off the side at a party they may wrongly conclude she's...

 Once they've become friends with someone it's not rare for good looking people to hear things like, "When I first started working with you I thought you didn't like any of us.
 I didn't realize how nice you were until we got to know each other better."